 On February 20, 2013, Altus Partners, LLC filed suit against us in the U.S. District Court for the Eastern District of Pennsylvania for patent infringement.
-Altus Partners alleged that we infringed one or more claims of U.S. Patent No. 8,162,989, which were issued on April 24, 2012, by making, using, offering for sale or selling our REVERE[®], TRANSITION[®] and REVOLVE[®] products.
 On April 7, 2014, we settled the litigation with Altus Partners and recognized a provision for litigation of \$2.0 million.